jpuentes421/Python-Basics-/README.md

 ## Objective

  Getting started with Python.
-Learning how to download python and VScode, also veriying the version number and creating a file.
+Learning how to download python and VScode, also verifying the version number and creating a file.
 Will also execute a command using Python.

 ### Skills Learned